Frequently Asked Questions (FAQ’s) about Heart Disease

 Thus the amount of cholesterol must be regularly monitored and evaluated.

 Below is the table representing a healthy level of cholesterol based on their age and gender.
-Cholesterol levels are measured in milligrams per deciliter mg/dL.
+Cholesterol levels are measured in milligram per deciliter mg/dL.

-Table 1: For anyone aged 19 or younger
+Table 1: For anyone age 19 or younger

-Table 2: For any men aged 20 or older
+Table 2: For any men of age 20 or older

-Table 3: For any women aged 20 or older
+Table 3: For any women of age 20 or older

-The table above clearly represents the healthy level of cholesterol in our blood which surely aids us in discriminating our blood reports on our own and thereby taking necessary steps.
+The table above clearly represents the healthy level of cholesterol in our blood which surely aids us to discriminate our blood reports on our own and thereby take necessary steps.

 Am I experiencing heart-related symptoms because of age, sex, or weight?